eclipse-adore/adore_simulated_remote_operator/README.md

-# Remote Operation Info Display
+# Simulated Remote Operation

-ROS2 python node which displays information - images - based on the state of remote operation
+ROS2 python node which displays the vehicles position and surrounding lanes.